 The earlier you start planning, the easier it is to work summer school into your next year of high school!

-Due to the fast pace and condensed material in summer school, you will need to be there every day to successfully complete the class.
-Missing even one day requires an Exceptional Circumstances form to be filled out.
+Due to the fast pace and condensed delivery of summer school, you will need to be there every day to successfully complete the class.
+Missing even one day requires an Exceptional Circumstances form to be filled out and approval granted.
 Vacation is not a valid reason for missing class so it is advised that you plan accordingly.

 Yes.
 However, if you are from a school district other than Edmonton Public Schools it is recommended that you call to register so we can ensure the right documents are on file.